Announcement Type: Initial notice of Funds Availability (NOFA) inviting applications from qualified organizations for Fiscal Year 2007 funding.

 Objectives: The objectives of the TSA Grant Program are to assist low-income rural families in obtaining adequate housing to meet their family's needs and/or to provide the necessary guidance to promote their continued occupancy of already adequate housing.
 These objectives will be accomplished through the establishment or support of housing delivery and counseling projects run by eligible applicants.
 This program is intended to make use of any available housing program which provides the low-income rural resident access to adequate rental properties or homeownership.

-Definitions: References to Local, Area, State, National and Finance Offices and to State Director, and Administrator refer to Rural Development offices and officials and should be read as prefaced by Rural Development.
+Definitions: References to Local, Area, State, National and Rural Development St. Louis Offices and to State Director, and Administrator refer to USDA Rural Development offices and officials and should be read as prefaced by USDA Rural Development.
 Terms used here have the following meanings:

 Adequate housing.
 A housing unit of adequate size and design to meet the specific needs of low-income families and the requirements governing the particular housing program providing the services or financial assistance.